This is a true story that was shared with me as part of my Sonder Stories series. Names have been changed to protect identities.

 Tom climbed onto the crowded boat with his seventeen year old sister and was gathered up by two priests and some nuns who were charged to ensure the children got to the Philippines safely.
 Thirty-five people were crammed into this wooden boat with no food or water.
 As they began their journey out of Vietnam’s waters, they were boarded by Thai pirates who poured sand into the boat’s tiny engine, destroying any possibility of the refugees navigating the waters on their own.
 The sabotaged boat drifted at sea when the pirates left…two days…three days…Tom was so sick.
 He puked green bile overboard and when he felt the urge to defecate, he had to brace against the edge of the boat, liquid pouring from his body as the wind sprayed everything back onto him.
 There was no modesty on the tiny boat.
 Everyone experienced the same horrific experience of their bodies revolting against the sea and the terror.
 Tom wanted to die with every fiber in his body.

 Different Thai pirates boarded the ship again.
 They threatened the refugees in a language Tom didn’t know, tied the Vietnamese boat to their boat and began to drag them through the waters.
-One of the priests that was in charge of Tom spoke Chinese and begged the pirates to leave them alone, “Please, please, just don’t take us to Ko Kra Island”.
+One of the priests who was in charge of Tom spoke Chinese and begged the pirates to leave them alone, “Please, please, just don’t take us to Ko Kra Island”.
 The pirates ignored the priest and continued to take the refugees towards an uninhabited island off of the coast of Thailand…it was known that the pirates would take the women refugees to this island, rape them, and murder the men on the boat.
 News of this island of horror was known by Vietnamese refugees, and Tom was heading towards the island.
 His sister sobbed as they approached the island, which was burning from the pirates setting the raped women on fire.

 As the boat approached the island, one of the men on the refugee boat jumped into the water and began swimming, swimming far away from Kro Ka.
 The pirates let him swim away, knowing that he wouldn’t survive anyway.